 When you look at the way these tools are being advertised, it gives you an idea of what the product managers were hoping to accomplish.
 Ridgid boasts up to 50% reduced noise and 50% faster driving speeds.
 Makita, on the other hand, is claiming up 30% reduced noise.

 Ridgid doesn’t list the torque of the Stealth Force.
-However, the no load speed and impact rate are both below standard impact drivers.
+However, the no-load speed and impact rate are both below standard impact drivers.
 Somehow Ridgid still claims higher performance – but in what applications?
-Physically, the Ridgid Stealth Force is bulky and heavy compared to the Gen5X Brushless Impact Driver.
+Physically, the Stealth Force is bulky and heavy compared to the Ridgid brushless impact driver.

 Makita only claimed noise reduction over its traditional impact driver and they nailed it.
 It all three speeds, we recorded decibel ratings 40% lower than the Makita XDT09 we put it up against.
 This is put up against slightly slower screw driving speeds.
 Testing lag screws really would have been outside the design intent for this model.
 With Quick-Shift Mode dropping the speed down to Slow, it became obvious that Makita also developed an impact tool capable of very precise work when you want to protect work surfaces.

 Ridgid claimed up to 50% reduced noise and also outperformed the claims in our testing.
 Compared to the Ridgid Gen5X Impact Driver (brushed), the noise level dropped by 75%.
-Looking at recent results from our 18V Impact Driver Roundup, the Stealth Force bested the last in the field by 41% in the screw driving test and 61% driving medium size lag screws.
+Looking at recent results from our best impact driver article, the Stealth Force bested the last in the field by 41% in the screw driving test and 61% driving medium size lag screws.
 Other models were considerably closer than that.
 However, the Stealth Force came in 1st in both tests, and 2nd with large lag screws by 0.1 second.
 Being this powerful also meant that we had to sacrifice some precision for the sake of speed, though driving in lower speeds certainly helps.

-Makita’s Oil-Impulse Driver is a screw driving specialist that drops the noise level down significantly, has outstanding ergonomics, and a softer impact felt by your hands while driving.
-It’s not meant to replace your 18V impact driver – it’s your go to screwdriver when you need to keep the noise down around offices, apartments, and schools.
+The Makita oil-impulse driver is a screw driving specialist that drops the noise level down significantly.
+It has both outstanding ergonomics and a softer impact you can feel while driving.
+It’s not meant to replace your 18V impact driver – it’s your go-to screwdriver when you need to keep the noise down around offices, apartments, and schools.
 Get your hands on the Makita XST01 if you need to drive screws with less noise and an element of precision.